richelbilderbeek/prao_emil_20240603/report.md

 Head of open science
 - What does he do?
 He helps researchers sort out data, aswell as helping and giving them tips to find information
-- What did he do to get his job at first he studied history, he also worked with a company about buildings.
+- What did he do to get his job? at first he studied history, he also worked with a company about buildings.
 He found his job that he has now through network and had interviews that made him love the place because of the people.
-- How much do you think you'd like his job
+- How much do you think you'd like his job?
 As the other one i like helping people but not my thing with data.